imrosun/imrosun/README.md

 I develop software, open source enthusiast, and love meeting new people!
-Currently solving problems on Leetcode and Hackerrank.
-Looking for a remote job.
+Currently looking for a remote job.

 <!---
 ---